Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications: Conclusions and Outlook

 Looking forward, future studies can fruitfully branch into three major directions.
-The first avenue is to delve into algorithms for stabilizer ground states of Hamiltonians with more sophisticated structures.
-A promising example would be generalizing the 1D local algorithm to other quasi-1D structures, such as structures with closed loops and tree-like lattice structures.
-For local Hamiltonians in higher dimensions, finding the exact stabilizer ground state can be proved as NP-hard, evidenced by the NP-hardness of one of its simplified cases, i.e., the ground state problem of 2D classical spin models with random magnetic fields \cite{Barahona1982a_z, zhang2019classification}.
-Nonetheless, approximate or heuristic algorithms \cite{Zhang2020b_z,gu2023zero} for stabilizer ground states may still be practically useful for higher dimensional systems.
-The second avenue extends the concept of the stabilizer ground states to other physically interested properties, like excited states and thermal state sampling.
-These extensions are plausible as the automaton structure of the 1D algorithm shares similarities with an ensemble of quantum states.
-The third avenue involves the exploration of more downstream applications for stabilizer ground states.
-Possible candidates include developing advanced numerical methods via perturbation theories \cite{beguvsic2023simulating} or low-rank (or low-energy) stabilizer decomposition \cite{bravyi2019simulation}.
+The first avenue is to develop algorithms for stabilizer ground states of other types of Hamiltonians, including Hamiltonians with other quasi-1D structures and local Hamiltonians in higher dimensions.
+For the latter, finding the exact stabilizer ground state is NP-hard, evidenced by the NP-hardness of one of its simplified cases, i.e., the ground state problem of 2D classical spin models with random magnetic fields \cite{Barahona1982a_z,zhang2019classification}.
+However, approximate or heuristic algorithms \cite{Zhang2020b_z,gu2023zero,munoz2023low} for stabilizer ground states may still be practically useful for higher-dimensional systems.
+The second avenue extends the concept of stabilizer ground states to other physically interesting properties, such as excited states, mixed states, and thermal state sampling.
+These extensions are plausible, as the automaton structure of the 1D algorithm shares similarities with an ensemble of quantum states.
+The third avenue involves the exploration of more downstream applications for stabilizer ground states, especially via combining with other well-established quantum state ansatzes, such as tensor network \cite{masot2024stabilizer}, perturbation theory \cite{gu2024doped,beguvsic2023simulating}, variational quantum Monte Carlo, or low-rank (or low-energy) stabilizer decomposition \cite{bravyi2019simulation}.